ellfran-7/ellis_website/README.md

 ### Licenses

-The content of this project itself is licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://choosealicense.com/licenses/cc-by-sa-4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/ellfran-7/ellis_website/blob/main/LICENSE).
+The content of this project itself is licensed under the [CC-BY-SA-4.0 license](https://choosealicense.com/licenses/cc-by-sa-4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/ellfran-7/ellis_website/blob/main/LICENSE).
 You are welcome to adapt and use the code, aslong as you provide the appropriate credit.

 ------------------------------------------------------------------------